Asgard (comics): Fictional history

+Asgard consists of nine primary realms.
+The first two, Niflheim and Muspelheim, formed on their own some time after the universe was created.
+The deity Odin and his brothers, Vili and Ve, killed Ymir and used his bones to create the realm of Midgard between Niflheim and Muspelheim.
+The siblings went to create mountains and trees using Ymir's bones and hair respectively, then raised his skull upon four pillars to create the heavens.
+Sparks from Muspelheim were used to create the Sun, Moon, and stars.
+When Midgard was complete, Odin and his brothers created a home for themselves above it called Asgard.
+Between the two worlds, they formed a rainbow bridge called the Bifröst.

+Once a year Odin must undertake the Odinsleep to regain his strength.
+During this time Asgard is vulnerable to attack from its many enemies.
+Among them is Loki, who has usurped the throne of Asgard twice.

-It was prophesied that Loki would lead Asgard's enemies in a final conflict known as Ragnarök, which would lead to its destruction.
+It is prophesied that Loki would lead Asgard's enemies in a final conflict known as Ragnarök, which will lead to Asgard's destruction.
 This comes to pass when Loki obtains the forge that created Mjolnir and creates new uru hammers for his army.
-The entirety of Asgard and its inhabitants are destroyed in the resulting battle.

-After Ragnarök, Donald Blake awakens Thor from the "Void of Non-Existence".
-Thor returns to Earth and rebuilds Asgard outside of Broxton, Oklahoma, purchasing the land with gold from the treasury.
-Thor then goes about restoring the Asgardians, who have been reborn in the bodies of mortal men and women.
+Asgard and its inhabitants are destroyed in the resulting battle.
+After Ragnarök, Thor returns to Earth and rebuilds Asgard outside of Broxton, Oklahoma.
+He then gathers the Asgardians, who had been reborn as mortals.

-Asgard's location on Earth makes the city a target during the "Secret Invasion" by the Skrulls led by a Super-Skrull named Godkiller, whose powers mimic Thundra, Titania, Volcana and Battleaxe.
-The aliens are repelled with help from Thor's ally, Beta Ray Bill.

-When Thor is forced to abdicate the throne and is exiled for killing his grandfather Bor, who was brought from the past and driven mad by Loki, control of Asgard passes to Thor's half-brother, Balder.

-Asgard is destroyed yet again after Norman Osborn seizes control of S.H.I.E.L.D. following the Secret Invasion as he seeks to expel Asgard from U.S. soil in an effort to consolidate power.
-Osborn leads the Dark Avengers in the Siege of Asgard.
-The invading forces are defeated with help from the reunited Avengers, although Asgard itself is toppled by the Sentry.
-Immediately following the Siege, Thor reerects Heimdall's observatory atop Stark Tower as sign of solidarity with Midgard and appreciation for the Avengers' aid.
+Asgard is destroyed yet again after Norman Osborn seizes control of S.H.I.E.L.D. following the Secret Invasion as he seeks to expel the Asgardians.
+Osborn's forces are defeated with help from the reunited Avengers, although Asgard is toppled by Sentry.
+Immediately following the Siege, Thor erects Heimdall's observatory atop Stark Tower as sign of solidarity with Midgard and appreciation for the Avengers' aid.

-Thor restores Odin to the throne when the nine realms are invaded by "the World Eaters".
-However, after Thor and Odin's long-forgotten brother Cul, kill each other in battle during the "Fear Itself" event, Odin passes control of Asgard to the Vanir, headed by the "All-Mother", a triumvirate of female deities consisting of Freyja, Gaea and Idunn.
-Tony Stark's company, Stark Resilient then rebuilds Asgard over Broxton, Oklahoma, where it is rechristened as "Asgardia".

-During the "Original Sin" storyline, it is revealed that there is a Tenth Realm in Asgard called Heven that is inhabited by Angels.
-It was cut off from the rest of the realms following the Angels' attack on Asgard which led to the apparent death of an infant Angela.
+During the "Original Sin" storyline, it is revealed that there is a Tenth Realm in Asgard called Heven that is inhabited by angels.
+It was cut off from the rest of the realms following the Angels' attack on Asgard, which led to the apparent death of Angela.

-Asgard later established the Congress of Worlds which consists of the representatives of the Nine Realms.
-After Heven was reintegrated with the other Realms, representatives of Heven started appearing as members of the Congress of Worlds.